The first four jars of Northland peanut butter

 Big Brothers Big Sisters

-Big Brothers Big Sisters is a nationwide charity, supporting whānau, families and communities to help our young people thrive.
+Big Brothers Big Sisters is a nationwide charity, supporting whānau, families, and communities to help our young people thrive.
 Its aim is to make a positive difference in the lives of children and youth through professionally supported, mentoring relationships.
-Pic’s will also be donating $50,000 to Big Brothers Big Sisters New Zealand as a result of its special label jars, which were for sale NZ wide in August.